dyllandry/the-last-nvim-config/readme.md

 ## Todo

-- show tabs as 4 spaces instead of 8
-- plugin for detecting indent settings
-    - make sure it plays well with TS indent module.
-I'm not sure how those interact.
-- setup fuzzy file finder
 - setup LSP stuff
 	- old config for reference
 	- easy way: mason and stuff
 	- harder way: manual
 	- test against with new vite project against VSCode
+- show tabs as 4 spaces instead of 8
+- plugin for detecting indent settings
+    - make sure it plays well with TS indent module.
+I'm not sure how those interact.
 - setup git fugitive

 ## Tips